 - Juvenile myelomonocytic leukemia

-The type of leukemia a child can have may depend on their age.
+The type of leukemia a child can have sometimes depends on their age.
 It has also been observed that leukemia is more common in boys than in girls.

 Symptoms, Causes, & Risk Factors